Easy Energy Saving Tips For Your Home

 Heating / Cooling and Insulation

-Insulating your hot water heater, windows, and spaces which may be drafty like attics is essential for keeping your house warm in the winter.
+Insulating your hot water heater, windows, and spaces that may be drafty, like attics, is essential for keeping your house warm in the winter.

 Smart thermostats are also a great idea, especially if you leave the house empty often.
 You can pre-set them to adjust the heat as needed during specified time periods.

-Ensuring that your HVAC systems are well-maintained and that filters are replaced every 3-6 months, is essential and especially if you rely heavily on air conditioning in the summer.
+Ensuring that your HVAC systems are well-maintained and that filters are replaced every 3-6 months is essential, especially if you rely heavily on air conditioning in the summer.

 The benefits of a well-maintained HVAC system include less: